warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 ### 3. Fulfilling the request

-1. The Keychain queries its Node for pending requests and picks up the `NewSignatureRequest` object, identified by its unique ID.
+1. The Keychain queries its Node for pending requests and picks up the `SignatureRequest` object, identified by its unique ID.

 2. The Keychain's MPC network generates a signature using the specified private key.